sds192fall2022/Lab1/README.md

 <p><a href="https://vimeo.com/511798611">Verify Git Installation</a> from <a href="https://vimeo.com/user95475944">David Keyes</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

+4.1 If git is installed, go to Step 5.

-5. If git is not installed, come talk to me.
+4.2 If git is not installed, follow the instructions in [chapter 6](https://happygitwithr.com/install-git.html) of *Happy Git and GitHub for the useR* to install git.

-6. In the last step you clicked the 'Terminal' tab at the bottom of your screen.
+5. In the last step you clicked the 'Terminal' tab at the bottom of your screen.
 Go to that same section of your screen and click the 'Console' tab.

-7. If you are configuring git for the first time (most of you will be), copy and paste the following into your console:
+6. If you are configuring git for the first time (most of you will be), copy and paste the following into your console:

 ```
 install.packages("usethis")